cockroachdb/docs/v2.2/recommended-production-settings.md

 Cockroach Labs recommends the following cloud-specific configurations based on our own internal testing.
 Before using configurations not recommended here, be sure to test them exhaustively.

-In general, we have found CockroachDB to perform better on AWS over GCE.

 #### AWS

-- Use `m` (general purpose), `c` (compute-optimized), or `i` (storage-optimized) [instances](https://aws.amazon.com/ec2/instance-types/).
-For example, Cockroach Labs has used `m5d.xlarge` instances (4 vCPUs and 16 GiB of RAM per instance) for internal testing.
+- Use `m` (general purpose) or `c` (compute-optimized) [instances](https://aws.amazon.com/ec2/instance-types/).
+For example, Cockroach Labs has used `m5d.xlarge` instances (16 CPU and 16 GiB of RAM per instance, NVMe SSD) and `c5d.4xlarge` (16 CPU and 32 GiB of RAM per instance, NVMe SSD) for internal testing.
         {{site.data.alerts.callout_danger}}
         Do not use ["burstable" `t2` instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/t2-instances.html), which limit the load on a single core.
         {{site.data.alerts.end}}
 - Use [Provisioned IOPS SSD-backed (io1) EBS volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html#EBSVolumeTypes_piops) or [SSD Instance Store volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ssd-instance-store.html).
-We recommend using SSD.
+EBS needs to have IOPS provisioned which can be very expensive.
+If you can't use EBS, we recommend using SSD with `nobarrier` when disk corruption is tolerable.
 - When mounting SSD, we recommend using one larger disk per node instead of multiple smaller disks per node.
 CockroachDB may not always rebalance optimally when nodes have multiple disks.
-- We recommend using 16 cores, 32-64 GB memory each.
+- We recommend using 16 CPU, 32-64 GiB memory each.
 - Enable `numa` on the hypervisor.

 #### Azure